Key Factors In Differentiated Leadership

 In terms of my own process of becoming a self-differentiated leader, I will be focused on utilizing several of Friedman’s principles.
 I must remain very focused on the ultimate goal of creating an Innovation Station at my school, while still being able to respectfully relate to the opinions and concerns of my peers.
 I plan to present my why to my colleagues so I can target the heart first.
 I must also become skilled at diffusing other’s anxiety while not allowing it to cloud my vision.
 Finally, I must learn to respond to the inevitable challenges that will arise throughout the installation process in a way that is non-anxious and helps to diffuse the discomfort of others.
 My response to these types of situations will ultimately let me connect with my peers in meaningful ways, allowing my Innovation Plan to remain on track.

 So, how exactly do I create this type of relationship with my peers?
 How do I stay focused on my goal while supporting those around me and not letting myself become part of a dangerous emotional triangle?
 The answer lies in cultivating an organization that isn’t scared to have tough, emotionally charged conversations.
 These crucial conversations stem from conversations that have differing opinions, high stakes, and strong emotions.
-As a leader, it is my job to model how to have such conversations, proving that issues can be tackled in a respectful, direct, and professional way by following the influencer strategy
+As a leader, it is my job to model how to have such conversations, proving that issues can be tackled in a respectful, direct, and professional way by following the influencer strategy.

 In order to have crucial conversations, there are several factors that need to be addressed.
 First, I need to create a culture where people can feel safe to discuss difficult issues.
 Next, I need to model how to control negative emotions while engaged in emotionally-charged dialogue.
 Finally, I need to make sure that I stay focused on my ultimate goal throughout the conversation.
 In summary, to be the type of self-differentiated leader I aspire to be, I need to work on myself first, make sure my motives are clear, and make sure that I know what I want from the conversation.